StefanCucuta/Project_1_/README.md

 6 Scroll back down through the page to locate the now published [Project_1_](https://stefancucuta.github.io/project_1_/) in the "GitHub Pages" section.

+To run localy:
+1Log in to GitHub and click on repository to download ([MP1](https://stefancucuta.github.io/project_1_/)) 2 select `Code` and click Download the ZIP file.
+3 after download you can extract the file and use it in your local environment

 ### Credits

    #### Content